This post contains affiliate links and I may earn a commission if you make a purchase.

 6 reasons you may be rejected for a mortgage

 With the housing market on the rebound and mortgage rates still incredibly low, it’s a tempting time to buy a home right now.
-But because of the subprime mortgage industry collapse a few years ago, many mortgage lenders have tightened their standards when it comes to lending.
+But because the subprime mortgage industry collapsed a few years ago, many mortgage lenders have tightened their standards when it comes to lending.

-If you’re ready to make the plunge into home ownership, you may be surprised to find that you’ve been rejected for a mortgage.
+If you’re ready to take the plunge into homeownership, you may be surprised to find that you’ve been rejected for a mortgage.

 Here are 6 common reasons you may be rejected for a mortgage.